 To be specific, a digital brand audit can determine where you stand in your marketing efforts as a whole.

 - Increase brand awareness

 - Develop brand trust

 - Establish brand credibility

 - Increase overall conversions to goals in the process of lead nurturing

 B. Specific Goals

 - Prompt more people to tag your brand

 - Gain recognition from domain experts through content

-In the context of these goals of digital marketing, a brand audit can help you understand:
+In the context of these goals of digital marketing, a digital brand audit can help you understand: